 Mission and Vision

 The Jonesville Academy program and curriculum are designed for Black/African-American, Hispanic/Latino, and multi-racial young men in grades 3-8 in Bowling Green and Warren County.
 Jonesville Academy Scholars are young men who themselves would like to accept the opportunity to extend their learning beyond their elementary, middle school, or junior high school to work toward a pathway to success that includes interactive learning from teachers of color, mentorship, networking, and community engagement with peers.
+Youth from all backgrounds can participate.

 The mission of the Jonesville Academy is to equip underrepresented minority males with the tools necessary to succeed.